Submissions

 • Manuscripts that do not comply with length and formatting requirements may be desk-rejected without review.

-4. Language and Style
+4. Language and style

 • Manuscripts must be written in British English, unless otherwise specified.